PikachuPenial/Titanmod/PATCHNOTES.md

 - Added interchangable map and gamemode votes, allowing players to now change which item they vote for during the voting period

 - Added a notification when entering spectator mode

+- Added text for when the player is on a leaderboard switching cooldown

 - Added "tm_addmatchtime" and "tm_reducematchtime" commands, allowing admins to add or remove seconds to the remaining match time